nikitasonkin/CyberBot-Analyst-Project/README.md

 # Project Overview
-Analysis of data from the Cyber News Bot [CyberNewsBot on GitHub](https://github.com/nikitasonkin/CyberNewsBot).
+Analysis of data from the [CyberNewsBot](https://github.com/nikitasonkin/CyberNewsBot).
-This repository contains Jupyter Notebooks that demonstrate how to process and analyze data efficiently.
+This repository contains SQL file that creates dedicated tables and Jupyter Notebooks that demonstrate how to process and analyze data efficiently.
 Below is a summary and explanation of each file in the repository.

 ### 📄 File: `Notebook: 01-datatosql.ipynb`